||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Nutters!” muttered Aglaope, pulling her shawl tight around her shoulders.

 “They believe the Star of Bethlehem was some kind of spaceship,” Lingam observed drily.
 “A most curious religion.
 They have a priest called Taranis who has far too much influence in the Maharaja’s court for my liking.”

 An android footman in traditional butler livery now approached the waiting party and proceeded to lead them up the drive.
-Moments later they were standing on the threshold of the social event of the season, peering ahead through the open doorway at the bright lights and cheerful decorations that framed the buzzing gathering of socialites, many of whom had travelled to Yuanshi's second city especially for the occasion.
+Moments later they were standing on the threshold of the social event of the season, peering ahead through the open doorway at the bright lights and cheerful decorations that framed the buzzing gathering of socialites.
+Many had travelled to Yuanshi’s second city especially for the occasion.